Sell on first close at or above 100% of weighted ref

 🟡

-Yellow rowPositive returns but not exceptional — a win but modest.
+Yellow rowPositive return but not exceptional — a win but modest.
 Still a hit.

 🔴